nickyiliwang0000/h/programming-fundamentals/debugging-javascript.md

 ### console.log()

-Likely the debugging tool that you'll be using the most is `console.log()` which is a function you can use any time you want to print (display) something in the console.
+Likely the debugging tool that you'll be using the most is `console.log()` which is a function you can use any time you want to print (i.e. display) something in the console.
 You can use this any time you are unsure of what the value of a variable is, or when you want to check that one of your functions is working properly!

 ```js
 // log out a string